kora11e/BS4-Webscraper/README.md

 <h2> Instructions to run the program </h2>

+!!Note!!
+The Notebook was developed using built in VSCode Jupyter Extension.

 1. Download Jupyter Notebook or Visual Studio with community JN extension.
 2. Install necessary packages  - pip install bs4 numpy pygame helper matplotlib collections -
 3. Download the project and open it in the IDE